 Snow and Ice Removal

-Building owners must clear the entire sidewalk.
-The Environmental Control Board (ECB) has issued violations against owners for clearing only a path through the snow.
+Building owners or tenants/residents must clear the entire sidewalk.
+DSNY has issued violations or clearing only a path through the snow.

-If the snow or ice has frozen so hard that it cannot be removed, the city allows owners to place “ashes, sand, sawdust, or similar suitable material” within the same time limits.
+If the snow or ice has frozen so hard that it cannot be removed, the city allows owners (or other responsible parties) to place “ashes, sand, sawdust, or similar suitable material” within the same time limits.
 However, the sidewalk must still be cleaned thoroughly as soon as the weather permits.

 New York City prohibits shoveling snow into the streets or on top of fire hydrants.

 De-icing salt is not included in the materials specifically listed by the law for use on frozen snow and ice.
-While it’s unclear whether the ECB would consider salt a “suitable material,” building owners should exercise caution.
+While it’s unclear whether DSNY would consider salt a “suitable material,” owners or tenants should exercise caution.

 Salt melts snow and ice.
-If the resulting water is not cleared or allowed to drain, it can re-freeze and make the sidewalk even more slippery, which could expose the building owner to a lawsuit.
+If the resulting water is not cleared or allowed to drain, it can re-freeze and make the sidewalk even more slippery, which could expose the responsible party to a lawsuit.

-Similarly, property owners need to beware of water that may drip from the building onto the sidewalk.
+Similarly, responsible parties need to beware of water that may drip from the building onto the sidewalk.
 During cold weather, this water can form ice, which must be removed.

 For more information, visit the City of New York’s online resources.
 You may also want to check out our Building Owners Guide to New York City Snow removal.
-For insurance-related questions, please call us at 877-576-5200 or leave a comment below.
-We’re happy to help.
+For insurance-related questions, or if you would like a free insurance review, please call us at 877-576-5200 or leave a comment below.